 Where can I find information about COVID-19 testing and vaccination?

-The video above is a webinar sharing information about free testing for homeless shelter facilities through the federal Operation Expanded Testing (ET) program.
+Please check out this short webinar online training for providers for information about free testing for homeless shelter facilities through the federal Operation Expanded Testing (ET) program.
 To sign up for testing through this program, your facility may go to https://letsendthistogether.com and click on ‘Start Testing Today.’
 You may also participate in Hawaii specific Office Hours every Wednesday from 12-1 p.m.
 HST for more information.

 On Oahu, free COVID-19 testing and vaccination for homeless individuals is available through Project Vision Hawaii.
 To request testing through Project Vision, please call the Executive Director Darrah Kauhane at 808-201-3937 or contact Partners in Care at 808-380-9444.